 While Saving Your Subscribers’ Lives

 Small bowel surgery is the 2nd most common emergency surgery in the USA, and carries the highest complication rate (47%) (Journal Amer Med Assn).
 Hospitalizations are expensive, running upwards of $3,000 a day.
 According to AHRQ (HHS), small bowel obstruction (SBO) surgery patients average 14.2 days in the hospital; average costs are $114,175.
-The average cost of adhesion surgery is $65,955.
+The average cost of adhesion surgery is $65,955 per AHRQ.

-A new therapy promises to stop many recurring surgeries for a fraction of these costs – just $7,500.
+A new therapy promises to stop many recurring surgeries for a fraction of these costs – around $8,500.

-Surgery is not only standard treatment for life-threatening SBO, it is well-documented as the primary cause of recurring SBO.
-In the largest study of post-surgical adhesions ever conducted (N=29,790), 34.6% of patients who had abdominal or pelvic surgery were re-admitted for an adhesion-related event – 22.1% in the first year after surgery.
+In a mammoth study of post-surgical hospital readmissions published in Lancet (N=29,790), 34.6% of patients who had abdominal or pelvic surgery were re-admitted for an adhesion-related event – 22.1% in the first year after surgery.
 Between surgeries, readmissions and recurring SBO events, the costs for a single patient can easily climb to well over $250,000.
 We propose you consider requiring an effective non-surgical therapy that can significantly lower your hospitalization and surgery costs – and save your patients’ lives.

 Clear Passage® Physical Therapy’s program can obviate many of those costs at a cost of $8,500 with the patient or Company covering travel to any of our US locations (avg. $1,000.)
 The therapy has been shown to decrease recurring bowel obstructions by 15 times the norm (p=0.0003), greatly reducing surgical risks and costs.

 COST SAVINGS FOR INSURERS